How to get from Cancun to Mexico City: 3 Best Options

 👉🏽 Going from Cancun City Center to the Bus Terminal

-It is easy to get from downtown Cancun to the ADO bus station.
+It is easy to reach the ADO bus station from downtown Cancun.
 Depending on where you are staying, you might be able to walk there.

 3. Cancun to Mexico City by Car